Ochikubo Monogatari: Lady Ochikubo

 She is the daughter of Chūnagon and step-daughter of Kita no Kata.
 Her existence in the mansion is unknown to people and receives no care or affection from anyone other than her special attendant named Akogi, also known as Ushiromi.
 She falls in love later with Michiyori and escapes from the grasp and torture from her step-mother.
 She is kind hearted but yet a very humble and reserved character where she makes careful moves around the house for the fear that her step-mother will inflict on her even more suffering and humiliation than she already endured.
+Because her mother was a woman of royal lineage, her origin was much higher than that of her stepmother and half-sisters, but she was treated like a maid by them.
+For many years, she was forced to sew her family's kimonos and accessories as a seamstress, so she is very good at sewing and the koto, which she learned from her late mother.

 Akogi (Ushiromi)

 She is a loyal servant of Lady Ochikubo and has the position as the special attendant in the mansion.
 She receives much love from the Lady and only wishes to serve under Lady Ochikubo.
 Akogi—originally named Ushiromi—has sympathy for and understands Lady Ochibuko the most in the mansion and seeks to find the ideal man for the Lady to marry to so she can escape from the loneliness in the house and also from the further cruelty received from Kita no Kata.
 Her name later got changed to Akogi by the step-mother's order because although the step-mother separated Lady Ochikubo and Akogi, she always sees Akogi's loyalty follow and belong only to the Lady.
-Also the name 'Ushiromi' means “guardian” hence it is symbolic that Akogi is the guardian angel for Lady Ochibuko.
-The step-mother dislikes this fact and thinks that it is not an appropriate name so she changes her name to Akogi.
+The name "Ushiromi" means “guardian," symbolic of the fact that Akogi is Lady Ochibuko's guardian angel.
+The stepmother dislikes that and thinks that it is not an appropriate name, so she changes her name to Akogi.

+Shinokimi (四の君)

+She is the youngest daughter born to the Chunagon and Kita no Kata.
+Kita no Kata tries to marry her to Ukon no Shosho, but Ukon no Shosho tricks her into marrying Hyobu no Shoyu.
+Later, with Ukon no Shosho's help, she remarries to Dazai no Daini.

 Translations

 The story was translated into modern Japanese in 1993 by Saeko Himuro.

-The story was first translated into English in 1934 by Wilfred Whitehouse; a revised edition credited to Whitehouse and Eizo Yanagisawa was published in 1970.
+The story was first translated into English in 1934 by Wilfred Whitehouse.
+A revised edition credited to Whitehouse and Eizo Yanagisawa was published in 1970.